eyalsegev123/eyalsegev123/README.md

 ## 🎯 Currently Working On
-Building **Best Basket** - a full-stack web app for comparing grocery prices in Israel.
+Building **Best Basket** - a full-stack web app for comparing grocery prices.

 ### 🤓 Interesting Fact
 Did you know that the first 1GB hard disk drive, introduced by IBM in 1980, weighed over 500 pounds and cost $40,000?
 Today, you can fit terabytes of data in a device smaller than your hand!